2018 Formula 2 Championship

 The 2018 FIA Formula 2 Championship was the fifty-second season of the second-tier of Formula One feeder championship and also second season under the moniker of FIA Formula 2 Championship, a motor racing championship for Formula 2 cars that is sanctioned by the Fédération Internationale de l'Automobile (FIA).
 It is an open-wheel racing category that serves as the second tier of formula racing in the FIA Global Pathway.
 The category run in support of the 2018 FIA Formula One World Championship, with each of the twelve rounds running in conjunction with a Grand Prix.
 It was the first FIA Formula 2 season to feature a new chassis and engine package.

 Charles Leclerc was the reigning drivers' champion, having won the title at the penultimate round of the 2017 championship in Jerez de la Frontera.
 Leclerc subsequently secured a Formula 1 drive with the Alfa Romeo Sauber team in 2018 Russian Time were the reigning teams' champions, having secured their first Formula 2 title at the final round of the 2017 championship in Abu Dhabi.
 George Russell won the drivers' championship, finishing 68 points ahead of Lando Norris.
 In the teams' championship, Carlin prevailed over ART Grand Prix by 31 points.
+Champion Russell won 7 races during his season, Alexander Albon took 4 race victories, whilst 3 races were won by Nyck de Vries, Artem Markelov, 2 wins went to Antonio Fuoco, driver of new Charouz Racing System team.
+Other winners, who were victorious once - its runner-up Norris, Jack Aitken, Maximilian Günther, Nicholas Latifi, and Tadasuke Makino.

 Changes for 2018

 Technical changes

 The season saw the introduction of a brand new chassis and engine package, the biggest change in the sport's history.
 The GP2/11 chassis, which had been used by Formula 2 and its predecessor GP2 since 2011, was replaced by the Dallara F2 2018.
-It is powered by a fuel-efficient 3.4 L V6 single turbocharged direct-injected engine developed by Mecachrome called V634T.
+It was powered by a fuel-efficient 3.4 L V6 single-turbocharged direct-injected engine developed by Mecachrome called V634T.
 The aging naturally-aspirated V8 engine and Dallara GP2/11 chassis which were used since 2005 and 2011 respectively were permanently retired.
 Despite the generational change of chassis and engines, Elf would continue as a preferred official fuel partner and supplier of FIA Formula 2 Championship and also Pirelli FIA Formula 2 tyre sizes would remained same as pre-2017 Formula One tyres.
 In addition, the Pirelli FIA Formula 2 hard tyre colour would repainted from orange to ice blue in a reference of 2018 Formula One dry slick tyre compounds.